-A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians and so increase their self-confidence, creativity and sense of achievement.
+At St Columba's we aspire to achieve a high-quality music education that should engage and inspire pupils to develop a love of music and their talent as musicians and so increase their self-confidence, creativity and sense of achievement.

 Music is a unique way of communicating.
 It is a vehicle of personal expression, and it can play an important part in personal and cognitive development.
 Our teaching aims to reflect the culture and society that we live in and so the teaching and learning of music enables children to better understand the world they live in.